Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Tracking number and/or barcode

-If your logistics service provider or carrier offers real-time track and trace capabilities, the shipping label will have a tracking number or barcode affixed to it.
+If your eCommerce logistics provider or carrier offers real-time track and trace capabilities, the shipping label will have a tracking number or barcode affixed to it.
 At each step of the delivery, such as pick up or transferring it to customs, the delivery staff will enter the tracking number or scan the barcode to update their tracking system as to which stage the parcel’s delivery is at now.
 As such, the shipping label needs to be legible and easily scanned.

 Commercial invoices are vital for your cross-border deliveries to clear customs and contain more detailed information compared to the shipping label.